yrzam/findb/README.md

 Transaction plan describes a value delta tied to a specific `transaction category`.
 Parent category involves child categories, so any subtree of hierarchy may be covered.
 Plan may be also constrained with a specific `asset & storage`.

 Plan may be single-run or recurrent.
-This is defined by presence of `recurrence_datetime_modifier` which forms the date sequence, possibly ended by `end_datetime`.
+This is defined by presence of `recurrence_datetime_modifiers` which forms the date sequence, possibly ended by `end_datetime`.
 A `deviation_datetime_modifier` must be set to provide the allowed deviation of the factual datetime from the planned datetime.
 Plan execution is defined by plan/fact amounts and `criteria_operator` (less, more, etc.).

 Balance may be nominated either in the base asset or in the asset of `asset & storage`.
 For recurrent plans, it is also possible to set the multiplier of amount per each iteration.